m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Hit Create a resource -> IT & Management Tools -> Log Analytics Workspace.
 Select the resource group to be jakartaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the instance name as jakartaee-cafe-logs-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit 'Review + create'.
 Hit 'Create'.
 * Hit Create a resource -> Monitoring & Diagnostics -> Application Insights.
 Select the resource group to be jakartaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the instance name as jakartaee-cafe-insights-`<your suffix>` (the suffix could be your first name such as "reza").
 Select the Log Analytics Workspace to be jakartaee-cafe-logs-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit 'Review + create'.
 Hit 'Create'.
+* In the portal, go to 'All resources'.
+Find and click on jakartaee-cafe-insights-`<your suffix>`.
+Note down the connection string in the overview panel.

 ## Deploy the Jakarta EE Application on Kubernetes
 * Browse to where you have this repository code in your file system.
 Go into the monitoring/jakartaee-cafe directory.
 Do a full build of the jakartaee-cafe application via Maven: